 It’s no secret that I have a soft spot for Cajun food.
 From the classics, like Jambalaya and Gumbo, to recipes made on a whim like these Cajun Shrimp Foil Packets or this Cajun Chicken and Rice Bake, New Orleans cuisine, it seems, is always on my mind.

-It only makes sense then that I combine all the buttery, creamy, richness of alfredo sauce with the out-of-this-world flavors of Cajun spices to make the very best Creamy Cajun Shrimp Pasta.
+It only makes sense then that I combine all the buttery, creamy, richness of alfredo sauce with the out-of-this-world flavors of Cajun spices to make the very best shrimp pasta – EVER!

-Cajun seasoning (recipe coming soon) is a simple, yet hugely flavorful combination of salt, garlic powder, onion powder, black pepper, cayenne, and oregano.
+If you’ve never had the opportunity to try Cajun seasoning, it’s a simple, yet hugely flavorful combination of salt, garlic powder, onion powder, black pepper, cayenne, and oregano.
+It is one of my absolute favorite seasoning combinations to sprinkle on everything.

 - Cajun Seasoning.
 Homemade or store-bought, Cajun seasoning is a must.
 That said, keep in mind that all Cajun seasoning mixes vary in heat levels.
 So, if you’re sensitive to spicy foods, I highly recommend starting with half the recommended amount of seasoning (this is not a mild pasta dish) and adding more at the end, if desired.

 - Mirepoix.
-Not quite the “holy trinity” of Cajun cuisine as I left out the celery, the mirepoix in this Creamy Shrimp Pasta does contain onion, bell pepper, and garlic.
+Not quite the “holy trinity” of Cajun cuisine as I left out the celery, the mirepoix in this recipe does contain onion, bell pepper, and garlic.
 You can chop your bell pepper into big chunks or dice them nice and small- entirely up to you.

 - Tomatoes.
 I had a whole bag of fresh Roma tomatoes that needed to be used, so I ended up using those.
 However, feel free to add a large can of diced tomatoes or a mix of each, if you prefer.